akattelu/parsel/README.md

-Parsel.optional (p) -- Optionally parse a combinator, return Parsel.nullResult if not matched Parsel.lazy (f) -- Returns a parser that lazily evaluates a function Parsel.sepBy (p, delim) -- Match parsers delimited by successful parse of delim Parsel.exclude (p, exclusionFunc) -- Fails a parser if it matches condition set by exclusionFunc
+Parsel.optional (p) -- Optionally parse a combinator, return Parsel.nullResult if not matched Parsel.lazy (f) -- Returns a parser that lazily evaluates a function Parsel.sepBy (p, delim) -- Match parsers delimited by successful parse of delim Parsel.sepByAllowTrailing (p, delim) -- Like sepBy, but allow one trailing delim Parsel.exclude (p, exclusionFunc) -- Fails a parser if it matches condition set by exclusionFunc
 ```